Organizational Theory and Learning & Development Programs

 Hi there!

 I came across an interesting read and wanted to share some thoughts on a thought-provoking section.
 I got this report via Training Industry; since I manage a program designed for upskilling and learning & development within IT, I keep tabs on the Learning industry to strengthen my business acumen for our program.
-This is quite a long read but the nugget of information I found particularly insightful was on page 8:
+This is quite a long read but the nugget of information I found particularly insightful was on page 8:“Due to the interconnectedness of industries and new business models built around networks, platforms and marketplaces, many companies must move from a rigid, vertically integrated model to an ecosystem model, in which complementary assets and capabilities can be brought together dynamically across firms.

 Creating value no longer means only creating great products and services; it comes from developing an environment ... that enables connections between people, products, software and services to flourish.
 Indeed some of the most powerful companies of our time ... rose to dominance through ecosystem strategies.”